MaxwellPayne/revel-apikit/README.md

 ```

 #### Limitations
-- `RESTController` instances cannot have Actions other than those provided by `RESTController`
+- `RESTController` instances cannot have Actions other than those provided by `GenericRESTController`
 - `conf/restcontroller-routes` cannot use catchall `:` Actions
 - `conf/restcontroller-routes` cannot use wildcard `*` paths